MichaelSchaecher/website/content/posts/install-ubuntu-with-btrfs/index.md

 ## Conclusion

 That is it, you are done.
 You can now use the system as you normally would.
-If you have any questions or comments please leave them below once I get the comment section up and running.
-Other wise reach out to me on [Github](https://github.com/MichaelSchaecher).
+If you have any questions or comments please leave them below; other wise reach out to me on [Github](https://github.com/MichaelSchaecher).

-In the next post I well show you how to set up btrfs-grub with dpkg/apt hooks